Georgia Survival for the CPA

 Georgia Sales tax is one of the most difficult areas of a CPA’s practice.
 Why?
-Because CPAs tend to play a very limited role in a client’s collection, reporting and remittance of sales tax to the State.
-Yet when it comes to Georgia sales tax problems, the CPA is the first in line incur the client’s wrath.
+Because CPAs tend to play a very limited role in a client’s collection, reporting, and remittance of sales tax to the State.
+Yet when it comes to Georgia sales tax problems, the CPA is the first in line to incur the client’s wrath.
 So how best to deal with the issue without damaging the relationship with the client?
 What are the early warning signs that a problem may exist?
 What constructive advice can you give your client?

 Statute of Limitation

-The first port of call for relief is to determine whether the Statue of Limitations applies.
-This is only useful if filings have actually been made but mistakes have been made and/or sales have been under reported.
+The first port of call for relief is to determine whether the Statute of Limitations applies.
+This is only useful if filings have actually been made but mistakes have been made and/or sales have been under-reported.
 If no filings have been made, then you are out of luck for this potential solution – the Statute of Limitations has not started running yet.
 If there is no protection from the Statute of Limitation, the Georgia revenue agency can potentially look back to the day the company/business started trading or when the problem started.

 If filings have been made then Georgia can only look back to the applicable SOL date unless it finds that there was criminal intent involved.
 If Georgia files criminal charges or tax collected not remitted is involved, it can look even further.
-Just bear in mind that to benefit from this limitation on the look back period, filings must have already been made.
+Just bear in mind that to benefit from this limitation on the lookback period, filings must have already been made.

 Shutting down a business or liquidating a company is not necessarily a sound strategy to avoid liability.
 Georgia often has the ability to go after the business owner personally.
 For example, responsible party penalties can be made against those in charge, , which includes owners, directors, and employees.

 Voluntary Disclosure Program (“VDP”)